37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 For couples who want a streamlined planning experience, an all-inclusive wedding venue is the most ideal.
 This popular wedding venue can provide just about everything you need, like catering, rentals, bartenders and much more.
 There are a lot of pros to choosing this location beside the simplified process.
 You get an on-site staff that knows the space thoroughly and have a better chance of receiving your total cost upfront since there won't be delivery fees or travel expenses added for out-of-town vendors.

 Going for a country or rustic vibe?
 You're not alone.
-Barns are in-demand wedding venue styles, with 20% of nuptials happening at a barn, farm or ranch.
+Barn wedding venues are in-demand locations, with 17% of nuptials happening at a barn, farm or ranch.
 Many couples choose barns as their dream wedding venue because of their casual and chic potential and the beautiful scenery for outdoor wedding ceremonies and photo backdrops.
 These venues are often located in more rural areas, meaning finding nearby hotels for out-of-town guests may be tricky.
 And modern amenities like climate control and convenient bathrooms aren't a given at these venues, so do your research and ask lots of questions before booking.

 From the stunning views to the relaxed vibes, beach weddings are a favorite destination among couples for a reason.
-Our study found that 3% of couples host their celebration at a beach location.
+Our study found that 5% of couples host their celebration at a beach location.
 While beach weddings are certainly gorgeous, they are very weather dependent.
-If you're considering a beach venue, it's important to carefully pick a wedding date with the best chance of good weather and ensure you have an indoor plan B you're happy with.
+If you're considering a beach wedding venue, it's important to carefully pick an event date with the best chance of good weather and ensure you have an indoor plan B you're happy with.

 We've noticed that weddings held at breweries and distilleries have slowly increased in popularity over the years, and we love this industrial-chic idea.
-The number one intoxicating perk about this wedding venue option is that it has plenty of craft beers or spirits made and sold on-site, so there's no need to worry about hiring a bartender or buying alcohol elsewhere.
-Plus, some breweries and distilleries serve food, making it the perfect reception space.
+The number one intoxicating perk about distillery or brewery wedding venues is that it has plenty of craft beers or spirits made and sold on-site, so there's no need to worry about hiring a bartender or buying alcohol elsewhere.
+Plus, some serve food, making it the perfect wedding reception space.

-Romantic and quaint cabins and cottages are perfect locations for mountain or garden-themed weddings.
+Romantic and quaint cabins and cottages are ideal for garden-themed weddings or mountain wedding locations.
 We suggest couples with small guest lists consider these types of venues for their weddings because you can celebrate with and accommodate your guests all in one place.
 Some cabins and cottages even offer fun activities for you and your loved ones, like hiking, spa treatments, water sports and much more.

 In recent years, we've seen a surge of interest in campground wedding venues, resulting in 1% of to-be-weds choosing to have their receptions there.
 At these wedding venue types, guests usually stay on a campground site, and the couple plans a fun-filled weekend.
 Campgrounds are inherently outdoorsy, so couples and their guests should be comfortable with roughing it, especially if actual camping (like sleeping in tents and cooking one's food) is involved.